Did Merlin Exist?

 Don't you just love the madness and magic of Merlin?
-The granddaddy of sorcerers, the true archetypal wizard, the wild man of prophecy.
-He has so many presentations, however, his history is primarily arcane!
+What d'ya mean, no?
+He's the only the grandaddy of all sorcerers, the one and only true archetypal wizard, the wild man of prophecy.
+Okay, you get the message.
+He does have so many presentations, but, his history is very primarily arcane!

 Bernard Cornwell, The Winter King

-I can imagine Merlin's prototype as a real living druid, or a bard, maybe a madman, all from the Romano-British period.
+I love Merlins origin as a real living druid, or a bard, maybe a madman from our Romano-British period.
 It was Geoffrey of Monmouth who fictionalised Merlin with the trappings of wizardry in modern fantasy.
 It's almost always conflict that teases out names of potential interest.

 The fifth and sixth centuries were war ridden.
 In the east and south, Germanic Tribes who we call Anglo-Saxons founded their kingdoms.
 Some Britons resisted in the west and north, they also fought themselves—others assimilated into the Germanic way of life.